ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 ## Dedicated host
 {: #dedicated-host}

-The dedicated hosts feature on {{site.data.keyword.powerSys_notm}} significantly expands your range of computing options that ultimately makes migrating your workloads to the hybrid cloud easy.
+The dedicated host feature on {{site.data.keyword.powerSys_notm}} significantly expands your range of computing options that ultimately makes migrating your workloads to the hybrid cloud easy.

-Dedicated hosts offers you with a flexible solution for creating VMs and place them on a shared processor pool within the IBM Cloud.
+A dedicated host offers you with a flexible solution for creating VMs and places them on a shared processor pool within the IBM Cloud.
 You get the isolation as an on-premises hosting, along with the benefits of IBM Cloud.
-With dedicated hosts, you can optimize your cloud infrastructure to meet your specific needs and maintain the security and control similiar to an on-premises environment.
+With dedicated hosts, you can optimize your cloud infrastructure to meet your specific needs and maintain the security and control similar to an on-premises environment.

-Dedicated hosts is ideal for you if you need a high level of customization and control over your cloud infrastructure, while also benefiting from the scalability and cost-effectiveness of cloud computing.
+Dedicated hosts are ideal for you if you need a high level of customization and control over your cloud infrastructure, while also benefiting from the scalability and cost-effectiveness of cloud computing.

-The dedicated host functionality, allows you to:
+The dedicated host feature allows you to:
 1. Reserve a host server for your exclusive use.
-Dedicated hosts provides you an ultimate control over the provision, placement, and configuration of your VMs without the risk of sharing with other users.
+Dedicated hosts provide you with an ultimate control over the provision, placement, and configuration of your VMs without the risk of sharing with other users.
 2. Get a host-level isolation.
-An isolation at host level ensures that your VMs are protected from all vulnerabilities.
+The isolation at host level ensures that your VMs are protected from all vulnerabilities.
 3. Flexibility in creating and placing the VMs.
-Dedicated hosts offers the ability to flexibly create VMs and have them placed on the dedicated host with the same shared processor pool support similar to an on-premises user but in the IBM Cloud.
-You get benefit from further enhanced resource utilization & licensing cost optimization through & core to vCPU ratios (VP: EC ratio up to 1:20).
+You get the ability to flexibly create VMs and provision them on the dedicated host with the same shared processor pool support similar to an on-premises user but in the IBM Cloud.
+You get benefit from further enhanced resource utilization and licensing cost optimization through core to vCPU ratios (Virtual Processor (VP) : Entitled Capacity (EC) ratio up to 1:20).
 4. Seamlessly migrate your Power workloads to the Hybrid Cloud.

-Dedicated hosts will be rolled out in two phases.
-Phase 1 in select availability in `DAL10`, `DAL12`, `WDC06`, and `WDC07` data centers starting on December 14th,2023.
+Dedicated hosts are rolled out in two phases.
+Phase 1 with select availability in `DAL10`, `DAL12`, `WDC06`, and `WDC07` data centers starting on 14 December 2023.
 Phase 2 is available from June 2024.
 {: note}

 ## Reusing Volume names or VM names in Power System Virtual Servers